Dwarf Cichlids

 West Africa Dwarf Cichlids are found in inhabiting waters of rivers and streams and along coastal zones.
 These waters can vary greatly from soft to hard and from fresh to brackish.
 Others are found in the great rift lakes where the waters are known for clarity and stability.
 Lake Malawi has alkaline water that is highly mineralized, and Lake Tanganyika water is very stable and oxygen rich.

-Types of Cichlids
+Types of Dwarf Cichlids

 The Dwarf Cichlids do not constitute a group that is rigidly defined either taxonomically or by distribution.
 Rather it is a term that is used to describe small cichlids, reaching only about 4" (10 cm) in size.